tremor-rs/tremor-www/blog/2021-07-14-continuous-benchmarking.md

 This was the first formal internship/mentorship I’ve ever done and I am grateful to be a part of it.
 I learned a lot in these past few months.
-A lot has changed in the way that I think not just about code or how to approach a problem but about work and life in general and I'm grateful for that.
+A lot has changed in the way that I think not only about code or how to approach a problem but about work and life in general and I'm grateful for that.
 Thanks Anup, Darach, Heinz and Matthias for being such awesome mentors.
 Thanks Ana for always being so helpful.
 Thanks to the other mentors who were a part of this program with me.
 It was a great time working with everyone and I look forward to some more.

-If you have any suggestions/thoughts/questions or just wanna say hi you can message me on [Twitter](https://twitter.com/humancalico) or email me at [humancalico@disroot.org](mailto:humancalico@disroot.org)
+If you have any suggestions/thoughts/questions or wanna say hi you can message me on [Twitter](https://twitter.com/humancalico) or email me at [humancalico@disroot.org](mailto:humancalico@disroot.org)